uclid-org/algaroba/README.md

 output_name: the name for the output
 run_pre_solvers: decides whether to run z3, cvc5, and princess
-princess path: the path to run princess, default is 'princess' algaroba flags: can run the solver with different flags to compare, default is just '{"algaroba": []}', i.e. no flags
+princess path: the path to run princess, default is 'princess' z3 path: the path to run z3, default is 'z3' cvc5 path: the path to run cvc5, default is 'cvc5' algaroba flags: can run the solver with different flags to compare, default is just '{"algaroba": []}', i.e. no flags
 ```